wan-chee-tin/loan-application-automation/README.md

 5. **Loan ID Generation**: Once the data is entered, the system generates a unique Loan ID for the application.
 6. **Excel Update**: The generated Loan ID is saved back into the Excel file for record-keeping.
 7. **Confirmation Email**: A confirmation email with the Loan ID is sent to the business team to notify them of the successful processing.

----

-## 🛠️ Technologies Used
-1. **UiPath**: The primary tool used to build and deploy this robotic process automation (RPA) solution.
-2. **MS Excel**: Used for reading and updating loan application data.
-3. **UI Bank Application**: The banking application where loan details are entered, and loan IDs are generated.
-4. **Email Client**: Configured to monitor incoming emails and handle attachments